The official blog of the Lung Institute.

 Treatment options are available.
 Receiving a diagnosis and starting a treatment plan as soon as possible is key to living the best life possible with pulmonary fibrosis.
 Traditional treatments are aimed at improving symptoms and slowing interstitial lung disease progression.
 Doctors may prescribe medications and inhalers to reduce inflammation, and medications to slow the progression of pulmonary fibrosis.
 Some doctors may recommend oxygen therapy to help patients receive adequate amounts of oxygen.
 For some, doctors may recommend a lung transplant procedure.

 Alternative treatments are also available for people with pulmonary fibrosis.
-Stem cell therapy is helping some people regain their quality of life by breathing more easily.
+Cellular therapy is helping some people regain their quality of life by breathing more easily.
 In fact, many patients are able to lead a more active lifestyle.
-If you or a loved one suspects pulmonary fibrosis, pneumoconiosis or another chronic lung disease, and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one suspects pulmonary fibrosis, pneumoconiosis or another chronic lung disease, and would like to learn more about cellular therapy options, contact us at (800) 729-3065.